matteoserva/dirtycow-arm32/README.md

 # Patch /init

  This is the difficult part, you need to find the function bootchart_sample() to patch it.
+ I wrote a shellcode that loads a new policy from /data/local/tmp/sepolicy and loads it into the system

  Open /init in ida pro and compare it with the source code.
  For android marshmallow the source is on google repository: